carbon-language/carbon-lang/llvm/docs/LangRef.rst

   ``DW_OP_LLVM_entry_value`` is only legal in MIR.
-The operation is introduced by the ``LiveDebugValues`` pass; currently only for function parameters that are unmodified throughout a function and that are described as simple register location descriptions.
-The operation is also introduced by the ``AsmPrinter`` pass when a call site parameter value (``DW_AT_call_site_parameter_value``) is represented as entry value of the parameter.
+The operation is introduced by the ``LiveDebugValues`` pass; currently only for function parameters that are unmodified throughout a function.
+Support is limited to function parameter that are described as simple register location descriptions, or as indirect locations (e.g. when a struct is passed-by-value to a callee via a pointer to a temporary copy made in the caller).
+The entry value op is also introduced by the ``AsmPrinter`` pass when a call site parameter value (``DW_AT_call_site_parameter_value``) is represented as entry value of the parameter.
 - ``DW_OP_breg`` (or ``DW_OP_bregx``) represents a content on the provided